ywxt/ywxt.github.io/books/our-secret-base/src/chapter_2.md

 As his classmates chatted excitedly, Yan Jingxing realized that Ji Chunzao seemed to be an outsider in the collective of Class 1, Grade 2.

-Even though he didn't know her well, he could sense a unique气质in the girl; however, this also made her the center of attention in a way, so everyone had something to say about "Ji Chunzao".
+Even though he didn't know her well, he could sense a unique temperament in the girl; however, this also made her the center of attention in a way, so everyone had something to say about "Ji Chunzao".

 As they continued chatting, everyone started to show more interest in the new student, and Yan Jingxing, who clearly wasn't someone who stood out, smiled and responded to their questions, memorizing their names one by one.